jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 * Update the `build` section by copying the current contents of `environment.yaml` into the `build` section.
 Update the `run` section to include any new packages and remove any packages that are no longer needed.

+    ???+ Note
+        Make sure you look closely at the changes in terms of syntax.
+Our `environment.yaml`s seem to have a looser restriction than what is expected in the `meta.yaml`.
+Check out conda's [package match specifications](https://docs.conda.io/projects/conda-build/en/latest/resources/package-spec.html#package-match-specifications) for more info.

 ### Part D: Create a Pull Request